Ted Ngoy: Donut King

 Ngoy secured work as a janitor with Peace Lutheran Church in Tustin, California.
 While working a second job at a gas station, Ngoy took notice of a busy local doughnut shop and inquired of its operators about learning the business.
 He subsequently received training through an affirmative action program to increase minority hiring within the Winchell's chain of doughnut shops, and managed a store in Newport Beach where he employed his wife and nephew.
 By 1977 he was able to purchase his first doughnut shop, Christy's Donuts, in La Habra.
 Despite never really being a huge success under the previous owners, Christy's became popular under the ownership of the Ngoys.
 The Ngoys decided to keep uniformity amongst their shops, naming subsequent acquisitions Christy's.

 Ngoy bought additional doughnut shops in Orange County.
+In 1979, Ngoy owned over 25 doughnut shops.
 He became tired running doughnut shops on his own and decided to train and lease shops to his relatives and employ Cambodian refugees.
-He saw an opportunity to expand his business and help the large number of poor, unassimilated Cambodians who had fled the Khmer Rouge to the United States.
+Ngoy stated, “I sponsored more than 100 families” and claimed to be related to each member on official government documents.
+He saw an opportunity to expand his business and help the large number of poor, unassimilated Cambodians who had fled the Khmer Rouge and came through the U.S. Refugee Admissions Program to the United States.
 By 1987, Ngoy owned 32 Christy's Donuts locations, largely accomplished by living out of a motor home allowing him and his family to travel up and down the state of California establishing new locations.

-Ngoy's fortunes improved dramatically, such that by the mid-1980s Ngoy had amassed millions of dollars through his expanding doughnut shop empire, reported as 50 locations throughout California.
+Ngoy's fortunes improved dramatically, such that by the mid-1980s Ngoy had amassed millions of dollars through his expanding doughnut shop empire.
+Ngoy claimed, ”I think I have 65 shops”, as a result of expansion primarily fueled by him and his wife's leasing program.
 In 1985, Ngoy and his wife became American citizens assuming the American names of Ted and Christy, respectively, and were enjoying a lavish lifestyle including a million dollar home at Lake Mission Viejo, a vacation home in Big Bear, expensive cars, and vacations to Europe.
 Ngoy had become an example to other Cambodian immigrants, who began to follow his business model for their own entrepreneurial endeavors.
 Ngoy also involved himself in American politics, joining the Republican Party and hosting fundraisers for George H. W. Bush and encouraged fellow Cambodian immigrants to support the GOP.